 However, science also reveals that more than two drinks of alcohol a day can harm the heart.
 How?...

 Large amounts of alcohol can affect how the heart works.
-If the heart isn’t pumping blood throughout your body effectively, other organs may suffer from lack of oxygen or nutrients.
+If the heart isn’t pumping blood throughout your body effectively, other organs may suffer from a lack of oxygen or nutrients.

 If the person drinking has clogged blood vessels, the heart has to work even harder.